The Desperation of a Salesman

 The money (approximately $1500) is primarily for two things: a 2 1/2 horsepower, gas-powered motor, and the materials for a coffee drying house, similar to a wood-framed greenhouse.

 2. The rain, which peaks during the coffee harvest, is the reason the drying house is necessary.
 Much like de-pulping, drying is very time sensitive: the longer the beans stay wet, the more flavor they lose and the lower the buying price.
 The drying house, which is much like a wood-framed greenhouse, will allow the beans to continue to dry when the rain comes.
 Right now, we place the beans out in the sun in the morning (see below) and then cover them up when the rain comes in the afternoon.
 Because our drying facilities are inadequate, we sell our beans partially dry, at a lower price.
-The drying house will allow for more coffee to be dried more quickly.

 Those are the two main components of the project, but paramount to those details is the fact that the project is an investment in local agriculture, which is the best way for this indigenous area to advance and gain autonomy.
 Agricultural crops such as coffee are the only products that people in Cerro Iglesias and the surrounding areas can sell outside of their communities.
 Therefore through agriculture is the best opportunity for local employment, which is the only way to entice the younger generation not to look for work in the cities.
 Cerro Iglesias will advance and adapt one way or the other along with the rising tide of modernization, but if done through agriculture, such as a coffee, that advancement can promote autonomy and retain local culture.

 I really dislike the role of the salesman, primarily because I am so bad at it.
 I think this project is important though, and not just because it will make me feel like I got something done in my time in Panama.
 So I'm schilling here.
 Thanks for reading.
-Happy Holidays.

 1 Comments:

-• At 2:06 PM, Blogger Uncle John said…
+At 2:06 PM,

 Hey Adam,